David Wilson Sookinakin

 Wednesday, April 3, 12 to 1 pm

-David Wilson will be presenting an illustrated talk about his current installation Water Travels a Cycle.
+David Wilson Sookinakin will share the story of his life and journey as a Syilx artist.
+He will also speak about his current installation, Water Travels a Cycle.
 This talk is free and open to the public.